Office | Reason for Open Chair or Seat | |||||

 - Democratic - Congressman Theodore Eliot "Ted" Deutch

-- Open Seat.
+- Vacant Office.
 28 February 2022: "I will not be seeking re-election this November."
 He will become CEO of the American Jewish Committee.
+23 September 2022: Media reports state he will resign at the end of the month.
+30 September 2022: Resigned to take the position of Chief Executive Officer of the American Jewish Committee.

 Georgia